paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (11) New York-New Jersey Watershed Basin, which encompasses all the watersheds that flow into the New York-New Jersey Harbor and their associated estuaries, including the Hudson, Mohawk, Raritan, Passaic, Hackensack, and Bronx River Watersheds and the Hudson River Estuary;

-(12) Mississippi River Watershed; and
+(12) Mississippi River Watershed;

-(13) Chattahoochee River Basin, Alabama, Florida, and Georgia.
+(13) Chattahoochee River Basin, Alabama, Florida, and Georgia;

+(14) the Walla Walla River Basin;

+(15) the San Francisco Bay Basin;

+(16) Connecticut River Watershed, Connecticut, Massachusetts, New Hampshire, and Vermont;

+(17) Lower Rouge River Watershed, Michigan; and

+(18) Grand River Watershed, Michigan.

 **(e) Acceptance of contributions** In carrying out an assessment under subsection (a), the Secretary may accept contributions, in cash or in kind, from Federal, tribal, State, interstate, and local governmental entities to the extent that the Secretary determines that the contributions will facilitate completion of the assessment.